aws-amplify/amplify-android/CONTRIBUTING.md

 - Make sure to update the PR title/description if things change.
 - Rebase with the `main` branch if it has commits ahead of your fork.

+### Semantic versioning

+We follow [semantic versioning](https://semver.org/) for our releases.

+#### Semantic versioning and enumeration cases

+When Amplify adds a new a new enumeration class entry or sealed class subtype, we will publish a new **minor** version of the library.

+Applications that use a `when` expression to evaluate all members of an enumerated type can add an `else` branch to prevent new cases from causing compile warnings or errors.

 ## Troubleshooting

 ### Environment Debugging